coq/ceps/text/083-boost-stdlib-dev/text.md

 ## Mono vs Dual Repository

-- In the current situation (let's call it *monorepo*), Coq and the stdlib live int the same repository (i.e. https://github.com/coq/coq ).
+- In the current situation (let's call it *monorepo*), Coq and the stdlib live in the same repository (i.e. https://github.com/coq/coq ).
   Pros:
   - Coq and the stdlib are naturally kept in sync, without the need for any overlay mechanism (although developments of other